gabecadiz/royal-calm/README.md

 Royal Calm is deployed via Heroku and can be found [here](https://royal-calm.herokuapp.com/)

-- First page load may be slow as heroku server must wake up if there are no site visitors recently!
+- First page load may be slow as heroku server must wake up if there are no recent page visitors!

 ### Dependencies